 Below are some some of the most common neck pain conditions.
 The best way to treat neck pain is with a proper diagnosis.
 Our team of award winning doctors will work with you to find the the root cause of your neck pain and provide the correct treatment.

 A bulging disc occurs when a weakened disc shifts outside of its normal housing between bones.
-Disks are made up of jelly like material.
-When disks herniate, this material leaks out and comes into contact with nerves, causing symptoms.
+Discs are made up of jelly like material.
+When discs herniate, this material leaks out and comes into contact with nerves, causing symptoms.
 This usually occurs gradually as we age, or as a result of an acute injury or trauma.

-Bulging disks are common and only require treatment when they produce symptoms.
+Bulging discs are common and only require treatment when they produce symptoms.
 Symptoms include: